The New Coffee Trends in Brazil are favoring the modern coffee pod industry. How will this affect the market in the next years? Read on.

 Despite the challenging economic environment and shrinking disposable incomes, consumers continued to be interested in purchasing these products that provide a perception of symbolic status.

-Nestlé Brasil, for instance, launched a special Christmas campaign by which buyers could purchase a certain number of pod boxes and get a discount to the same value of one of their coffee makers.
+Nestlé Brasil, for instance, launched a special Christmas campaign by which buyers could purchase a certain number of pod boxes and get a discount to the same value as one of their coffee makers.

 With a 21% share of the market, 3 Corações remained leading the coffee scene in 2015.
 The group was capable of consolidating its position within freshly ground coffee pods, by competing with its label, Tres, against major brands such as Dolce Gusto and Nespresso.